Folding, Misfolding and Assembly at Single-Molecule Resolution

 - See our review article on protein folding studies at single-molecule resolution, published in Chemical Society Reviews.

-- Ashok to give a keynote lecture at the 2013 Chemical Biophysics Symposium (University of Toronto), invited lectures at the “Physics and Biology of Strongly Fluctuating Proteins” Symposium (University of Maryland) and the Scripps Research Faculty Lecture Series, a Physical Chemistry Seminar (University of Wisconsin, Madison), and a Plenary Lecture at the 2014 Conference on Isolated Biomolecules and Biomolecular Interactions (France).
+- Ashok to give a keynote lecture at the 2013 Chemical Biophysics Symposium (University of Toronto), invited lectures at the “Physics and Biology of Strongly Fluctuating Proteins” Symposium (University of Maryland) and the Scripps Research Faculty Lecture Series, and a Physical Chemistry Seminar (University of Wisconsin, Madison).

 - Our recent paper directly tests a hypothesis of counteraction between the effects of opposing chemical chaperones on the structural features of α-synuclein.
 The paper is slated to appear in a special issue of PNAS on the chemical physics of protein folding.